Our Approach to Governance

 Board Evaluation

-The Governance and Human Resources Committee, whose members are all independent, ensures that each member of the Board, the Committees, the Chair and Lead Director are assessed annually in light of their relevant terms of reference and level of expertise within our skills matrix.
-Directors complete a number of confidential evaluations administered by our Corporate Secretary (who is a senior partner of our external legal counsel, and not an employee of Vermilion), including:
+The Governance and Human Resources Committee, whose members are all independent, ensures that each member of the Board, the Committees and the Chair are assessed annually in light of their relevant mandates and level of expertise within our skills matrix.
+The evaluations are completed via a confidential questionnaire, and one-one-one interviews:

 Company and Board Performance – Awards